matthova/design-systems-blog/README.md

 Our UI-Lead had mentioned that we were potentially looking to hire another UI engineer.
 He had mentioned that the candidate would either be focusing on business-logic or design-system implementation.
 By this time I had cut my teeth on a few more css-related tickets.
 I wondered if I had the skills necessary to implement the styling for our app.
 I offered that I would be interested in taking ownership of our style implementation and beginning the work in making an official design system for our UI team.

-# How we used object key syntax to implement a theme with by styled-components and styled-system.
+# Using object key syntax with Styled-System

 We utilize:
 - [Styled Components](https://www.styled-components.com/) library to write CSS-in-JS for our app’s components